Skip to content

 “StGB: Section 323c regulates failure to provide assistance.

-Failure to provide assistance, legally standardized in § 323c StGB, is a so-called genuine omission offense.
-In contrast to the bogus omission offenses, this is expressly regulated as an act of omission.
+Failure to provide assistance, legally standardised in § 323c StGB, is a so-called genuine omission offence.
+In contrast to the bogus omission offences, this is expressly regulated as an act of omission.

 The purpose of the standard is to ensure a general duty of solidarity.
 Anyone who is able to provide help should do so if an accident occurs.

 The penalty for failure to provide assistance is imprisonment of up to one year or a fine.
-It is therefore a misdemeanor and not a crime.
-The latter is a criminal offense, the minimum of which is punishable by imprisonment of one year or more.
-If the range of punishment is below this, there is talk of an offense.
+It is therefore a misdemeanour and not a crime.
+The latter is a criminal offence, the minimum of which is punishable by imprisonment of one year or more.
+If the range of punishment is below this, there is talk of an offence.
 Paragraph 1 of Section 323c of the Criminal Code states:

 Anyone who does not provide help in the event of an accident or common danger or need, although this is necessary and can be expected from the circumstances, in particular without significant personal risk and without violating other important obligations, will be punished with imprisonment for up to one year or with a fine.